Off-duty cop stabbed after trying to prevent theft from Scarborough Best Buy, police say

 “This was an off-duty police officer and I can only imagine that he felt compelled to assist when he saw what was happening but the message, which is really important to the general public, is their safety is paramount so please don’t get involved.”

-McCann said that it is not clear at this point whether the suspects were successful in getting away with any stolen goods.
+McCann said that it is not clear at this point if the suspects were successful in getting away with any stolen goods.

-He said that police are continuing to investigate and are interested in speaking with anyone who may have witnessed what transpired.
+He said that police are continuing to investigate and are interested in speaking with anyone who may have witnessed what transpired or who are in possession of any dash camera footage.

 The first suspect is described as male, about six-feet-tall with a medium build.
 He was last seen wearing black pants and boots.